Responding to Agricultural Surveys

 There are a number of reasons why it is necessary to collect agricultural production and land management information every year.
 One reason is the variability of Australian climatic conditions which may cause significant annual variations in the types and quantities of agricultural goods produced and the practices employed in their production.

 Another reason is the importance of agriculture to the Australian economy.
-Statistics on agriculture are used in compiling National Accounts figures such as Gross Domestic Product (GDP), and it is essential that data is collected on an annual basis to ensure the value of agriculture is reflected accurately in these figures.
+Statistics on agriculture are used in compiling the Australian National Accounts figures such as Gross Domestic Product (GDP), and it is essential that data is collected on an annual basis to ensure the value of agriculture is reflected accurately in these figures.

-ABS agriculture and land management practices surveys cover a broad range of industries and regions.
+Our agricultural surveys cover a broad range of industries and regions.
 Agricultural businesses with diverse operations (for example, involved in cropping and livestock production) may find themselves selected in multiple surveys.
 Large businesses that make a major contribution to production of particular commodities in their region or industry are more likely to be selected in multiple surveys due to their significance.

 If your agriculture business has been selected in more than one survey, a response to each is very important as your business has been chosen to represent similar businesses in that region and/or industry.

 We are a small farm or business: should we be included in this survey?

 The ABS considers the activities of small businesses or organisations to be as important as larger ones.
 Therefore, they cannot be excluded from participation in ABS surveys.
 Smaller businesses or organisations have specific characteristics and can be impacted differently by government policies and incentives.
 Answering the questions in our agriculture surveys helps enable government and others to best design policies that support the broad range of businesses across the states and territories of Australia.